 Meetings are usually with a whiteboard or other not so brilliant office supplies, over coffee or lunch, and during drinks and dinner if you are really gunning it.

 Well guess what?
 They don’t have to be.
 Think about how you can make a meeting with colleagues or clients, networking or new hires, that much more fun.

 What about a picnic in the park?
 Or playing Frisbee?
 Could you take a potential business partner on a ferry ride to show them the city while you talk shop?
 Can you take the team along a walking trail?
-Would it be better to have a Google Hangout later on as opposed to asking people to stay back?
+Would it be better to have a video call later on as opposed to asking people to stay back?
 Is it possible to add exercise?
 Can you do an activity that’s not work related that gives some team face time before you launch in?

 We’re meant to enjoy all these perks of freelance life such as freedom to do things differently.
 Yet how many of us exercise them?

 If meetings chew up a lot of your day, taking a different approach and incorporating the natural world, sunshine and something to look forward to could be just the ticket.

 Hell, some people will even thank you for it, or think you’re super innovative!

 Freelance life is demanding.
 It’s true a lot of startup, freelancers and small business people don’t get evenings, weekends and public holidays on a regular basis.
 The freelance life or solo business endeavour is one of working a lot, and always having your dream in mind.
 Beyond work actual work for customers, there’s self promotion or thinking of new ways to maximise business.
 A lot of things ask an awful lot of us!